abalajiksh/mysite/content/posts/Independent-Components-of-a-4D-Riemann-Tensor.md

 {{< /highlight >}}

-Running this script provides us with the following list: FIX THE LIST!!
+Running this script provides us with the following list:

 {{<notice note>}}